-If tardy, students are to immediately send an email to the faculty clinical instructor with a brief explanation for the occurrence.
+If tardy, students are to immediately send an email to the faculty clinical instructor/clinical coordinator with a brief explanation for the occurrence.

-• The subject of the email should be TARDY #.
-The # should represent the number of tardies a student has accrued for the trimester.
+- The subject of the email should be TARDY #.
+The # should represent the number of tardies a student has accrued for the trimester. - Click on the Time Exception tab and choose the site. - Click on TARDY. - Enter in all capital letters under reason: the reason such as /SICK; TRAFFIC, etc.